rosscutler/rosscutler.github.io/index.md

 ### Camera designs

 I've designed several types of cameras for human motion capture and teleconferencing besides the above light field cameras.
 My first commercial design was the RoundTable camera, a high-resolution 360-degree camera using a pentagonal prism and view cameras to minimize stitching error.
-That design was made HD and shipped by Polycom.
+That design was later made HD and shipped by Polycom.
 A newer 360-degree cost-reduced design uses just two cameras.
 I've also designed some front-of-the-room cameras, privacy-preserving webcams, and whiteboard cameras.
 Some of these are described below.

 <img src="RoundTable.png" width="300">